Total Hip Replacement (THR)

 There are some factors such as gender, age or anatomy which mean that Mr McMinn would have to use a variation on the components mentioned above.
 However, he has a wide range of THR components available at surgery and his ultimate aim is to match the appropriate THR procedure to the individual patient for a successful outcome.

-Mr McMinn has an excellent success rate with the total hip procedure.
-All of his THR patients are able to get back to their normal lives and are happy with their hip function following surgery.
-Mr McMinn has performed in excess of 6,000 total hip replacements in his career.
-To book a consultation with Mr McMinn, please click here.
+Mr McMinn has an excellent success rate with the total hip procedure and has performed in excess of 6,000 THRs in his career.
+Following surgery, all THR patients are able to get back to their normal lives and are happy with their hip function.